 Second, we also estimated the Fixed Effects (FE) regression model.
-FE assumes that individual effects are fixed for each of the maize growing household and $Cov(x{ii}, \mu_i) \neq 0$ .
-With individual effects correlated with the explanatory variables, OLS estimators are biased and inefficient.
+FE assumes that individual effects are fixed for each of the maize growing household and $Cov(x{ii}, \mu_i) \neq 0$.
+Due to the correlation between individual effects and explanatory variables, OLS estimators are biased and inefficient.
 There is a need to transform equation (ii) to have efficient estimates.
 Equation (ii) can be transformed using time demeaning (within estimation) method to eliminate individual effects;